Existing Medical Conditions

-• We automatically cover some conditions, but you have to meet specified criteria (detailed below).
+1. Conditions we automatically include - you have to meet specified criteria (detailed below).

 What is a pre-Existing Medical Condition?

-• Anything (including mental illness), that you have seen a doctor or dentist for in the 90 days prior to purchasing your policy, regardless of how minor it may seem.
+• Any medical (including mental illness), that you have seen a doctor or dentist for in the 12 months prior to purchasing your policy, regardless of how minor it may seem.

 • Any condition for which you have undergone surgery in the past 12 months.

-If you fall into any of the above categories, and your condition is not automatically covered, you will need to disclose your medical condition before you purchase your single trip or annual travel insurance.
+If you fall into any of the above categories, and your condition is not automatically covered, you will need to disclose your medical condition before you purchase your policy.

 *Please note, that this definition is a summary.